-Otherwise, do invest a few bucks for buying a Bluetooth remote shutter release.
-Here are a few Bluetooth Remote Shutters on Amazon.
+If you don't have or don't want to buy an Apple Watch, do invest a few bucks for a Bluetooth remote shutter release.
+Here are a few such Bluetooth Remote Shutters on Amazon.

-What is the best camera app for taking a long exposure app with iPhone?
+Recommended camera app for taking a long exposure on iPhone

-If I should recommend just one app, it would be Slow Shutter Cam App for the reasons outlined above.
-As a convenience, here's the link to the full Slow Shutter Cam App review.
+If I had to recommend just one camera app for long exposure photography, it would be Slow Shutter Cam App for the reasons I already outlined:

-- Take a long exposure of a waterfall with iPhone capturing flowing water.
+- Take a long exposure of a waterfall with iPhone to capture flowing water.
 Try to find the perfect exposure time.
 The longer the exposure, the more the waterfall will look like milk.
 Do experiment a little.

 - Find a safe place in your city to capture light trails of cars driving by.
 Also, experiment with different exposure settings and see the difference.

-- Try to photograph fireworks with iPhone and try to capture the entire period from the launch of the rocket until it explodes.
+- Try to photograph fireworks with iPhone and try to capture the entire timeframe from the rocket launch until it explodes.

-- Find a well-illuminated building in your city and capture a sharp and noise-free photo of it at night.
+- Find a well-illuminated building in your city and capture a sharp and noise-free night photo.

-- Take a long exposure of a fountain and as a bonus idea: Find a fountain that's illuminated at night.
+- Take a long exposure of a fountain and as a bonus idea: Photograph a well-illuminated fountain at night.

-And now, let's have fun and take some impressive long exposures with iPhone together.
+And now, let's have fun and take impressive long exposures with iPhone together.